 - Diocesan Budget papers, presented at November 2022 Synod

 Diocesan finance committees

 The body which is ultimately responsible for approving our annual budget is our Diocesan Synod, which includes elected representatives from each deanery.
 But the Bishop’s Council and finance committees are also involved in the process of setting budgets and monitoring our finances.
 There are two finance committees, each with slightly different roles:

-- Diocesan Executive Finance Committee: (or Audit Committee): its main purpose is to carry out detailed monitoring and evaluation of key financial information on behalf of the Portsmouth Diocesan Board of Finance (PDBF), and the Bishop’s Council; review regular financial reports and indicators; and make recommendations to the PDBF and Bishop's Council on matters of financial strategy, policy and management.
+- Audit Committee: its main purpose is to carry out detailed monitoring and evaluation of key financial information on behalf of the Portsmouth Diocesan Board of Finance (PDBF), and the Bishop’s Council; review regular financial reports and indicators; and make recommendations to the PDBF and Bishop's Council on matters of financial strategy, policy and management.

 - Diocesan Deaneries Finance Committee: (which includes all deanery treasurers): its main purpose is to carry out detailed monitoring and evaluation of parish share contributions; agree the approach to individual parish share backlogs with the Diocesan Stewardship Advisor; and communicate financial matters to Deanery Finance Committees.

 Our diocese has a small investment advisory group that advises staff on how to invest our assets.
 The Diocese of Portsmouth manages its investments ethically, in line with the ethical policies of the Church of England national investing bodies – including on climate change – guided by the recommendations of the Ethical Investment Advisory Group.